Best 5 IUL Companies For Cash Accumulation & Why

 The Evolution of IUL (A Brief History)

-If you’re intrigued with the best IUL for cash accumulation, then you may want to understand how Indexed Universal Life came to be since it essentially was spawned from its two predecessors Whole Life and Variable Universal Life.
+If you’re intrigued with the best IUL for cash accumulation, then you may want to understand how Indexed Universal Life came to be, since it essentially was spawned from its two predecessors Whole Life and Variable Universal Life.

 Throughout most of the 1900’s the only life insurance products were Whole Life and Term.
-Term insurance provided lower costs for temporary coverage.
+Term insurance provided lower costs for temporary life insurance coverage.
 Whole Life provided a guaranteed death benefit for a guaranteed level premium, but also had an attached savings component with a guaranteed permanent growth rate as well as non-guaranteed dividends.

 In 1979 the investment brokerage E.F.
 Hutton invented a revolutionary new product called Universal Life by combining a dynamic savings component with the lower mortality costs of term life insurance.